Andrews54757/FastStream/README.md

 ## Browser compatibility
 Tested using Chrome and Firefox.
 Other chromium based browsers (such as Edge) will also likely work.
 Exception: FastStream will NOT work using Brave Browser due to [brave/brave-browser#30854](https://github.com/brave/brave-browser/issues/30854)

 Please note that there are no plans to make FastStream mobile compatible any time soon.
-Developing FastStream for Chrome and Firefox on the desktop is already a exhausting endeavor.
-Supporting mobile on top of all that is too much work for a mere college-student programming hobbyist.
+Developing FastStream for Chrome and Firefox for the desktop is already an exhausting endeavor.
+Supporting mobile on top of all that is too much work for a mere college-student programming hobbyist like me.
 That said, if you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!

 ## Installation For Chrome and Firefox